spmallette/java-dse-driver/README.md

 In addition, you can inject:

-* any `GraphResult` instance.
+* any `GraphNode` instance.
 In particular, the identifier of a previously retrieved vertex or edge:

     ```java
     Vertex v1 = dseSession.executeGraph("g.V().hasLabel('test_vertex')").one().asVertex();